the-teachingRSE-project/competencies/competencies.md

 - Senior RSE: They have gained experience, both concerning their software skills as well as in their research collaborations in potentially many different fields.
 They can set the standards in a software project.
 - Principal RSE: Their actual job description varies a lot.
 These may be RSE team leaders based in a professional services type role, or they may be professors or research group leaders based in a more academic-focused role.
 They are often the people responsible for bringing in the funding that supports new and sustains existing projects.
 Generally speaking, they do not need to be actively involved in the day-to-day technical tasks, but they should be able to guide projects from both a technical and a research perspective while providing an inclusive working space and in many cases, lead research or RSE teams.

-@tbl:comp-lvls-se, @tbl:comp-lvls-res, and @tbl:comp-lvls-comm elaborate on the required facets of the competencies in different roles.
+@tbl:comp-lvls-techn, @tbl:comp-lvls-res, and @tbl:comp-lvls-comm elaborate on the required facets of the competencies in different roles.
 A story-like example of an individual through the hierarchies can be found in @subsec:examplecareer .

 \blandscape